 Underground water storage tanks remain ice free, rarely propagate algae or bacteria, and are far less likely to be the target of vandalism or graffiti.
 Underground water supplies have minimal "visual Impact" and therefore maintain the property values of nearby commercial and residential real estate.

-When a small equipment building is unsatisfactory (See Illustration #2) from an architectural perspective, the pump can be installed below grade in a vault with zero visual impact after landscaping (See Illustration #1).
-Care must be taken to isolate the tank and piping from direct contact with the poured concrete floor.
-Either of the illustrated concept designs can be modified as necessary to fit the specific requirements of the job.
+When a small above ground pump house is unsatisfactory (See Illustration #2) from an architectural perspective, the pump can be installed below grade in a precast concrete vault with zero visual impact after landscaping (See Illustration #1).
+Care must be taken to isolate the tank and piping from direct contact with the concrete floor or walls.
+Either of the illustrated concept designs can be modified as necessary to fit the specific requirements of any job.